Acquiring A Large Sum Of Money

 Due to a variety of life circumstances, people sometimes find themselves acquiring a large lump sum of money through severance pay, a divorce settlement, the death of a parent or spouse, an inheritance, or selling a house or small business.

 Q: If someone wins a large divorce settlement, how should he or she manage investments, a budget and a single income?

 Q: What are the most important first steps people should take if they inherit money due to the death of a parent or spouse?

 Most mistakes are made by moving too quickly.
 You won’t regret taking time to determine the best use of the inheritance through a financial plan by meeting with your wealth advisor to minimize taxes (where applicable) on an inheritance and set goals for how you want to preserve or invest this newfound wealth.

 Q: What are the tax implications individuals should consider when inheriting money?

 When an inheritance is received, there are generally two types of tax that should be considered – estate taxes and income taxes.
-An estate tax may be assessed if the taxable value of the estate is in excess of $11.4 million (in 2019).
+An estate tax may be assessed if the taxable value of the estate for an individual is in excess of $11.7 million (in 2021).
 This tax is paid by the estate and reduces how much the heirs receive.
 An inheritance tax requires beneficiaries to pay taxes on assets they’ve inherited.
 There is no inheritance tax at the federal level, but there are a handful of states that impose the tax.

 Income taxes are typically not an immediate factor for those who inherit assets, as the assets revalue themselves to market value on the date the owner dies.
 However, inherited assets held within retirement accounts (401(k), traditional IRA, etc.) do not receive this revaluation, and any distributions from these accounts will typically be taxed to the recipient.
 You should work closely with your tax professional and wealth advisor to help maximize the total value you receive from these types of inherited assets.